How to lead a team effectively: 7 best practices

 3. Motivate your team with a vision

-Strong leaders typically grant their team members a certain amount of autonomy without micromanaging them.
-If your team is only able to act when given a direct order or instruction, the environment may become stale, and team members may lack innovation and problem-solving skills.
-Consider giving your team members some level of autonomy relating to their strengths to overcome obstacles or new challenges.
-You’re sure to witness more innovation, collaboration and improved output.
+Consider giving your team members some autonomy around their strengths to help them overcome obstacles or new challenges.
+You may begin to see more creativity, innovation, collaboration and improved output.
 This enhanced level of independence and responsibility can also boost confidence, engagement and pride in their work.

-6. Create a safe environment
+6. Foster a safe environment

 • Providing sufficient resources